extrafix/maven-surefire-cached/README.md

 like `mvn clean test`, which is also not always convenient.

 ## Adoption
-Add to the or `.mvn/extensions.xml` of your project:
+Add to the `.mvn/extensions.xml` of your project:
 ```xml
 <extensions>
     <extension>